-This conference is intended for member agency examiners and regional/district office staff involved in the examination or supervision of community financial institutions.
+This conference is intended for examiners and regional/district office staff involved in the examination or supervision of community financial institutions.
 The content focus is on safety and soundness and risk management.
 The Consumer Compliance Conference is a separate conference that is focused on consumer compliance content.

-The Supervisory Updates and Emerging Issues Conference for Community Financial Institutions is 3 1/2 days in length.
+Supervisory Updates and Emerging Issues for Community Financial Institutions is 3 1⁄2 days in length.
 The conference typically begins on Monday at 9:00 a.m. and ends on Thursday at 12:00 noon.
 The normal conference day is 8 hours of lecture and discussions.

 Topics vary each year and are based on current issues and regulatory changes, feedback from prior participants, and suggestions from an interagency subject matter expert development group.
-The program for this conference is typically available 30 days prior to the event.

-Supervisory Updates and Emerging Issues Conference for Large, Complex Financial Institutions
+Supervisory Updates and Emerging Issues for Large, Complex Financial Institutions

-The Supervisory Updates and Emerging Issues Conference for Large, Complex Financial Institutions provides information on supervision priorities and changes and updates in regulations or guidance issued by the FFIEC agencies that are specific to regulated financial institutions large in asset size and complex in structure and business line activities.
+Supervisory Updates and Emerging Issues for Large, Complex Financial Institutions provides information on supervision priorities and updates in regulations or guidance issued by the FFIEC agencies that are specific to regulated financial institutions large in asset size and complex in structure and business line activities.
 The conference may also include updates on accounting standards, the U.S. and Global economic environment impacting financial institutions, and emerging issues confronting the regulated financial services industry.